 - If you plan on going to several distant cities, look into a Japan Railways (JR) Pass.
 It will give you unlimited rides for a week for one price.

-- Many cheaper hotels are VERY SMALL.
-Be prepared that this isn’t a roomy Motel 6.
+- Many cheaper hotel rooms are VERY SMALL.
+Be prepared that this isn’t a Motel 6 in Richmond.
 You will often barely have a spot to stash your suitcase.
 But rooms are efficient.

 - Most staff you’ll interact with speak English.